Richard Lyons, 1st Earl Lyons: Education

-Richard Bickerton Lyons was tutored at Elizabeth College, Guernsey, by Sir John Colborne, in Classics, English, French, arithmetic, and theology, where he received a Latin Prize in 1828.
+Lyons was tutored at Elizabeth College, Guernsey, by Sir John Colborne, in classics, English, French, arithmetic, and theology, where he received a Latin Prize in 1828.
+Lyons liked rhyming verse (including that of Lord Byron and Alexander Pope, both of which he could recite from memory), Latin verse, and melodic music.
+He knew the poet Samuel Rogers, whom he thought discourteous, and who criticised him for not taking sugar in his tea.

 He and all of his siblings accompanied their father and their mother to Valletta, Malta, in 1828, where they were homeschooled in the works of Enlightenment philosophy, including those of William Robertson, and in history and in classical civilisation, and in French and in Modern Greek.
-After their first tour of the Aegean, Lyons's father returned to Valletta to refit his ship, HMS Blonde, before on 30 January 1829 sailing again for the Aegean with his two sons who were tutored on the boat, and explored Greece on excursions into the mainland, and were introduced to prominent members of European society.
-Richard Bickerton returned to England to attend Winchester College, and subsequently Christ Church, Oxford, from which he graduated BA (in 1838) and MA (in 1843).
-He later, in 1865, received an honorary DCL from Oxford University.
+After their first tour of the Aegean, Lyons's father returned to Valletta to refit his ship, HMS Blonde, before, on 30 January 1829, sailing again for the Aegean with his two sons: who were tutored on the boat, and explored Greece on excursions into the mainland, and were introduced to prominent members of European society.

+Lyons returned to England to attend Winchester College, and subsequently Christ Church, Oxford, from which he received a BA in 1838 and an MA in 1843.
+He received an honorary DCL from Oxford University in 1865.
+During the 1880s he studied the works of John Henry Newman.

-Early diplomatic career: Athens; Dresden; Papal States; Florence
+Early diplomatic career

-Attaché to Athens under his father British Minister Admiral Lyons
+Attaché to Athens

 Richard Lyons entered the diplomatic service in 1839, when Lord Palmerston appointed him as an unpaid attaché at his father's legation in Athens.
 In this position, Lyons advocated and sought to implemented, under the authority of his father and his father's direct successor Thomas Wyse, policies conducive to the establishment of constitutional monarchy that would not impede an Ottoman Empire which served as a bulwark against Russian expansion in the British-dominated Mediterranean.
 Lyons implemented the practices of diplomatic conduct for which he would become famous: he entertained his subordinates with informal hospitality, and consulted them on matters of business, and dined with them several times per week, and provided for their welfare.
 Lyons believed that British embassies, and opulent dinners with foreign diplomats, should be used to impress the power of the British Empire.